JACGWD/web-iv-2025/week-2-notes.md

 ![GitHub Desktop: fetch origin](./week-2/img/21-fetch-origin.png)

-At the start of any work session, at school or at home, open GitHub Desktop, select the Web IV repo and
+At the start of any work session, at school or at home, open GitHub Desktop, select the Web IV repo and click "Fetch Origin" to **pull** the latest information from the server to your workstation.

 </blockquote>